 An All-Too-Common Situation

 This can be an all-too-common situation.
 You have good intentions and purchase a final expense insurance policy to pay for your burial expenses.
-What you did not realize is that the cash value is taken to pay for your nursing home care before Medicaid will pay.
-In fact, cash value from any life insurance policy can be taken to pay for nursing home care.
-This is state Medicaid law: generally, any asset in your name can be used to pay for nursing home expenses.
+What you did not realize is that Medicaid forces you to spend the cash value before it will pay.
+In fact, Medicaid forces cash value from any life insurance policy to pay for nursing home care.
+This is state Medicaid law.
+Generally, any asset in your name is used to pay for nursing home expenses.
 Assets include the cash value in a life insurance policy.
 Many people do not realize this until it is too late.

 The process of using your assets to pay for nursing home care is called Medicaid spend down.
 Medicaid will pay for care once your assets are “spent down” to a certain state level.
 Every state has different asset levels.
 Generally speaking, though, the level is $2,000 of assets.
-Once this level has been attained, you will be eligible for Medicaid.
+Once this level has been attained, you are eligible for Medicaid.
 We know; that practically leaves you destitute.
 You worked hard for your money.
-Now it is gone.
+Now your money is gone.

 That means the CD you bought, the savings accounts – those all could be subject to Medicaid spend down.
 Social security checks and certainly your retirement savings, too.
 In some states, the equity in your home can be subject to the Medicaid spend down process, too.
 There are higher asset provisions for the non-custodial spouse.
 For instance, some states allow the non-custodial spouse to have between $100,000 and $150,000 in assets.

 Ways To Protect Your Assets From Nursing Home Costs